audioadapter

 • Keeping all samples for each channel together, and storing each channel after the previous.
 This is normally called sequential, non-interleaved or planar.
 The sample order of a stereo file with 3 frames becomes: L1, L2, L3, R1, R2, R3

 • Keeping all samples for each frame together, and storing each frame after the previous.
-This is normally called interleaved, and this is how the data in a .wav file is ordered.
+This is normally called interleaved, and this is how the data in most audio file formats such as .wav is ordered.
 The sample order of a stereo file with 3 frames becomes: L1, R1, L2, R2, L3, R3

 In a more general sense, the same applies when storing any multi-dimensional array in linear storage such as RAM or a file.
 A 2D matrix can then be stored in row-major or column-major order.
 The only difference here compared to a general 2D matrix is that the names row and column are replaced by the audio-specific channel and frame.
 Using the general notation, interleaved corresponds to frame-major order, and sequential to channel-major order.